Skip to content

 As you walk forward, you’ll come across the Tea Kiosk, a separate open building.
 Added by King Fuad, the Tea Kiosk was built in 1921.
 This is where King Farouk, the last King of Egypt who ruled from 1936 to 1952, used to drink his tea while looking out onto the whole garden of the palace.

 Next, you get to take in the stunning façade of the Abdeen Palace itself.
-While the outer façade, outside the palace’s walls, looks truly majestic, the inner façade looks equally enchanting.
+While the outer façade, outside the palace’s walls, looks genuinely majestic, the inner façade looks equally enchanting.
 Designed in the Neoclassical style, the massive scale of the building captures the eye and forces you to admire what an impressive feat of construction it truly is.

-The shrine belongs to one of the pious worshippers in Islam that King Farouk renovated with the palace.
+The shrine belongs to one of the pious worshippers in Islam whom King Farouk renovated with the palace.
 Due to Sidi Badran’s piousness, no one could dare move his mausoleum elsewhere, either during construction or renovations of the palace.

-Like any palace in Egypt, it is divided into a Selamlik and Haramlik, the former mostly for the men where they conducted business and met foreign dignitaries, and the latter for women to receive their own guests and spend time with their families.
+Like any palace in Egypt, it is divided into a Selamlik and Haramlik, the former mainly for the men where they conducted business and met foreign dignitaries, and the latter for women to receive their own guests and spend time with their families.

 The Abdeen Palace Museums